 8. St Petersburg, Russia

 Speaking of Eastern adventures – you can’t go past a trip to Russia!
 After studying Russian History at Univeristy I became (slightly) obsessed with the history and evolution of Russia.
-On my first visit to the country I was limited on time, visiting only Moscow and St Petersburg.
-On my next visit I’d love to visit smaller cities and villages between the two cities, and spend more time in both the capital and former capital.
+When I visited the country I was limited on time, visiting only Moscow and St Petersburg.
+‘Til next time!

 Read more: A Quick Guide to St Petersburg, Russia